-Pressing this new found fun into our week is how we start to raise our pleasure threshold.
+Inserting this new found fun into our week is how we start to raise our pleasure threshold.
 At first it’s a bit uncomfortable because there are other things that need adjusting to make room.
 But as we persist we are consciously reprogramming our willingness to feel good more often.
 And that means that other things get sidelined.
 Stuff like tiredness and stress and overwhelm.

 Ultimately we are absolutely the boss of our own life.
 So often though we’ll point our fingers at all sorts of things outside of ourselves as a way of denying ourselves opportunities.
 Work, kids, time, money, expectations, age, rules, genetics, the weather.
-Granted, some things can be changed more easily that others but given enough drive and desire, we really can make just about anything happen.
+Granted, some things can be changed more easily than others but given enough drive and desire, we really can make just about anything happen.

 There’s so much that goes on in life on autopilot.
 And there’s so much that can be truly incredible when we stop to make conscious interventions and take charge.
 Pleasure can be such a potent catalyst.
-As you remember how good it feels to get out and watch a movie on the big screen, to picnic by a river, dance in your underwear, read a book in the bath or wake up to the sound of the ocean, you nurture a bigger pleasure appetite.
+As you remember how good it feels to get out and watch a movie on the big screen, to picnic by a river, crazy dance in your underwear, read a book in the bath or wake up to the sound of the ocean, you nurture a bigger pleasure appetite.
 You raise your threshold as you consciously raise your exposure.
-At a sensory level the body gets nourished and becomes more adept at letting in the feeling of good things in life.
+At a sensory level the body gets nourished and becomes more adept at allowing the feeling of good things in life.
 You develop fluency in pleasure.
 You become more acclimatised to it and naturally begin to attract more and more.

 What do you love?

 What makes you feel really happy to be alive?